Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Physics-informed evaluation metrics

-$\Rightarrow$ \emph{Total energy.} Assuming negligible air resistance, the total energy ---the sum of the kinetic and potential energy--- of the ball is conserved.
+$\Rightarrow$ \emph{Total energy.} Assuming negligible air resistance, the total energy --- the sum of the kinetic and potential energy --- of the ball is conserved.
 The \underline{kinetic energy} of the ball is: $T = \frac{1}{2}m(v_x^2 + v_y^2)$, where $v = (v_x, v_y)$ is the speed of the ball and $m$ is it's mass.
-Also, the \underline{potential energy} is $V = mgy$ where $g$ is the gravitational acceleration constant and $y$ is the vertical coordinate.
-So, as the total energy is the sum of kinetic and potential, we get: $E = T + V = \frac{1}{2}m(v_x^2 + v_y^2) + mgy$.
+In addition, \underline{potential energy} is $V = mgy$ where $g$ is the gravitational acceleration constant and $y$ is the vertical coordinate.
+So, since the total energy is the sum of kinetic and potential, we get:$E = T + V = \frac{1}{2}m(v_x^2 + v_y^2) + mgy$.

-$\Rightarrow$ \emph{Energy-to-mass ratio.} Assuming that the mass of the ball is constant, we derive the following invariant:$\frac{E}{m} = \frac{1}{2}(v_x^2 + v_y^2) + gy = \text{const}$, which we can estimate with the data from our trajectory.
+$\Rightarrow$ \emph{Energy-to-mass ratio.} Assuming that the mass of the ball is constant, we derive the following invariant:$\frac{E}{m} = \frac{1}{2}(v_x^2 + v_y^2) + gy = \text{const}$, \looseness=-1 which we can estimate with the data from our trajectory.

-$\Rightarrow$ \emph{Acceleration.} As no external forces are acting on the ball except for gravity, which is uniform in space and time and is directed downwards, the acceleration of the ball is also constant: $a_y = g = \text{const}$.
+$\Rightarrow$ \emph{Acceleration;} since no external forces are acting on the ball except gravity, which is uniform and is directed downwards, the acceleration of the ball is also constant: $a_y = g = \text{const}$. \looseness=-1

-$\Rightarrow$ \emph{Horizontal momentum-to-mass ratio.} As with acceleration, the horizontal momentum, $p_x = mV_x$, is also preserved given no external forces.
-This implies that the horizontal velocity is conserved: $v_x = \text{const}$
+$\Rightarrow$ \emph{Horizontal momentum-to-mass ratio.} As with acceleration, the horizontal momentum, $p_x = mV_x$, is also preserved given no external forces. \looseness=-1

-\paragraph{Computing the Physical Invariance score.} To convert the invariant into an actual score, like the Energy score, we calculate the standard deviation of the invariant time series and normalize it into the range of $(0, 1)$, with 1 indicating a perfect Physical Invariance score.
+\paragraph{Computing the Physical Invariance score} To convert the invariant into an actual score, like the Energy score, we calculate the standard deviation of the invariant time series and normalize it into the range of $(0, 1)$, with 1 indicating a perfect Physical Invariance score.
 As invariants must be by nature constant, a high standard deviation of these invariants (and thus a lower physical invariance score), indicates poor modeling of the respective physical invariants.
 In addition, for discarded trajectories we assign minimal Physical Invariance score equal to $0$.
-A detailed score calculation procedure is described in the App.~\ref{app:inv_scaling}.
-For the derivations of each invariant we used, please refer to the App.~\ref{app:physical_inv}.
+A detailed score calculation procedure is described in \app{app:inv_scaling}.
+For the derivations of each invariant we used, refer to \app{app:physical_inv}.